dotmanjohn/RemoteAssignment/README.md

 **SQL QUESTIONS (Scripts and Explanation)**

+NB: Scripts are written with the assumption that all sales are completed in the same currency since exchange rate is missing
 ********************************************************************
 **1. What is the highest transaction of each month in 2012 for the product Sport-100 Helmet, Red?**